-The West Bragg Creek area is home to a fantastic network of hiking, biking, snowshoeing and cross-country ski trails.
+The West Bragg Creek area is home to a fantastic network of hiking, biking, snowshoeing, and cross-country ski trails – tended largely by volunteers.
 I only seem to visit in winter for snowshoeing and skiing when I know West Bragg Creek has had a fresh dump of snow.
 It’s less than an hour’s drive from Calgary and ideal destination for full or even half day trips, if that’s all the time you have.

 It’s aerobic but at a moderate pace you’re at the high point in just over an hour.
 Along the way we crossed a ski trail and met a lone skier who said he hadn’t seen another soul in three hours.
 That’s the beauty of this loop.

 There’s a spur trail, about 20 minutes past the summit, that takes you down towards the Elbow River and onto the Fullerton Loop.
 If we hadn’t had such a late start, I know I would have liked to continue on it for many kilometres.
 But with the sun starting to go down by 3 PM in December, it wasn’t the prudent thing to do.

 I’ve done the loop many times now and I don’t actually see many people on snowshoes.
 And yet this is one glorious trail especially after a fresh snowfall as you’ll see in the photos.

 On our first trip to the West Bragg Creek area it took us some time to find a trail that catered to the snowshoeing crowd.
 But we found a loop – the 5.5 kilometre Snowshoe Hare Loop, an easy, dog-friendly loop you can knock off in a couple of hours.